 To quote the most famous war drama in history, tomorrow is another day.
 It’s time to head back to Bushnell for dinner and maybe a movie, then find one of the city’s great hotels and catch a good night’s sleep.

 Start the day by heading about fifteen minutes north of Bushnell to Adamsville, the original county seat of Sumter County.
 Take US 301 north for about twelve miles, including the right-hand turn in Coleman.
-A little over a mile after you turn, bear right onto County Road 468.
+A little over a mile after you turn, you will turn right again onto Warm Springs Ave.
 The marker is on the right, just in front of Adamsville Baptist Church.
-Along the way, there numerous local places to get some breakfast, plus many small shops and roadside fruit stands, and plenty of rural Florida scenery.
+Along the way, there are numerous local places to get some breakfast, including the Fenney Grill, plus many small shops and roadside fruit stands, and plenty of rural Florida scenery.

 Adamsville was named the county seat in 1853.
 By 1881, the seat had moved three times.
 In October of that year, the citizens of Sumter County voted that Sumterville be named the new county seat.
 After two years of infighting and legal wrangling, the state legislature finally recognized the election and construction began on a new courthouse.
 Less than twenty years later, the courthouse burned to the ground and it took another three years of political machinations and backbiting before the voters chose Bushnell as the new-and-final county seat by a razor thin margin.
 Get back to 301 and take it toward Bushnell for 5.2 miles.
 The marker for the old courthouse is on the left, just outside the Sumterville Community Building.
-There is a playground for the kids and a picnic area for lunch, or better, cross the street to Mabel’s Early Bird restaurant for the best Cuban sandwich in the area.
+There is a playground for the kids and a picnic area for lunch.